 The Tulane National Primate Research Center serves as a regional and national resource and center of excellence for biomedical research using nonhuman primate models.
 The following material is focused on assisting investigators interested in conducting biomedical research at the TNPRC.

-The Unit of Collaborative Research was formed to meet the needs of the research community interested in performing research using nonhuman primates at the Tulane National Primate Research Center.
-The Unit is staffed by personnel with expertise in veterinary medicine, research study design, budgeting, database management, IACUC issues, sample acquisition and preparation, and shipping.
+The Unit of Collaborative Research (UCR) was formed to meet the needs of the research community interested in performing research using nonhuman primates at the Tulane National Primate Research Center.
+The unit is staffed by personnel with expertise in veterinary medicine, research study design, budgeting, database management, IACUC issues, sample acquisition, processing, performing laboratory base assays and shipping.